YouXuan2010/LLM-Projects/LLM_analyst/readme.md

-# LLM Analyst: AI-Driven Information Query Tool
+# LLM Data Analyst: AI-Driven Information Query Tool

-The LLM Analyst is an advanced AI application developed using Streamlit, designed to streamline the process of querying information from CSV files.
+The LLM Data Analyst is an advanced AI application developed using Streamlit, designed to streamline the process of querying information from CSV files.
 Leveraging the robust capabilities of OpenAI's GPT-4, this tool offers a versatile and user-friendly interface for dynamic data retrieval.

 ## Features
 File Upload Capability: Users can effortlessly upload CSV files, facilitating seamless integration of structured datasets into the application.